microsoft/fluentui-react-native/apps/E2E/README.md

 ## Setup your Component Test Page in the Test App

 In order to test the component, we need a test page in FURNs test app.
 Once you create that, you'll want to create a separate file for E2E testing (see pattern used by all other controls).
 Create an example and set `...{testProps(your_components_constant)}` on your new control.
 Now, our automation framework can select this component using the constant you passed in to `testProps`.

-## Add to NavigateAppPage.ts

-This page object is responsible for navigating through the app to each test page.
-Here, you'll want to add integration for your new component.
-(Easily reproducible by looking at other components in the file).
+## Creating an E2E section on your Component Test Page

+For components with tests beyond the baseline crash tests, you will want to create a dedicated page section with components specifically design to test accessibility and functionality.
+This will get exported in that separate E2E testing file.

+In the main file where tests get exported, the `<Test />` component that gets exported should take in a prop called `e2eSections`.
+If you have a dedicated test section for E2E testing, pass the section into that prop.
+For most users, this section will be hidden, but we can automate the test app to reveal this at the top of each page.
+The reason why we hide this at the top of each page is because we want to reduce the amount of time it takes to load each component into view.
+By removing scrolling from the equation, we save on E2E test time.

 ## Write a Test Spec